1925:

 2000:

-Buena Vista Home Entertainment releases the Toy Story 2 Pack set,
+Buena Vista Home Entertainment releases the Toy Story 2 Pack DVD set,

 which includes Toy Story and Toy Story 2, plus the Pixar films Tin Toy